 Greek Orthodox Church in Golders Green

 The Orthodox Church is committed to serving the world both physically and spiritually.
-Our church holds a weekly Sunday School, where children can learn about the Orthodox faith.
-We hold classes for adults immediately after this; if you are interested in attending, please contact the church and speak to Father Vasileos.
+Calling all to the One Holy Catholic and Apostolic Church.
+Our church holds a weekly Sunday School, where children can learn about the Orthodox faith in a fun and engaging manner.
 As well as being committed to the spiritual well being of our congregation, we are concerned with the health of the local and wider community.
-We have an Environment Initiative, outreach with the homeless and elderly communities, Community Events and much more.
-To get involved please Contact The Church – all are welcome.
+The Greek Orthodox Church of the Holy Cross and Archangel Michael has an active Environment Initiative, outreach with the homeless and elderly communities, an onsite library and hosts many Community Events.
+To get involved please Contact The Church - all are welcome.